top of page

 BOS disposable gags

 Safely park.
 Lay out all your supplies on the dashboard or the car seat next to you.
-Be sure to cut your wafer/skin barrier before you begin and prep a disposal bag or for output or to dispose of the pouching system, and have a towel or paper towels covering your lap, just in case.
+Cut your wafer/skin barrier before you begin and prep a disposal bag for your output or use the bag to dispose of the pouching system.
+Have a towel or paper towels covering your lap, just in case.
 Pull your shirt up slightly above your waistline, and you're ready to empty or change your pouch.

 💡 Why?